DJHunn39/hall-of-legends/README.md

 yarn dev
 ```

+If you do not have access to the MongoDB instance used as the back-end of this application, you will not have the URL required to make calls to this back-end, and therefore you will not see any data rendered on the front-end.

+For security reasons, the MongoDB URL is not contained within this repository.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 ## Learn More